ihateblueb/starling-web/README.md

 # Starling
 Starling is the next generation of moderation.
-Using Starling, it takes only a few seconds to combat trolls and rulebreakers.
+Using Starling, it takes only a few seconds to combat trolls and rulebreakers on it's web app.
 It's currently still in development, but here's the plan:

 1. Install to server